MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitCommandLineBasicReference.md

 ---
 layout: post
-title: Git command line basics
+title: Git command line basic reference
-description: "Providing the basic commands for a beginner use of Git."
+description: "Provides the basic commands to use Git"
 modified: 2015-11-15
-tags: [Git, code]
+tags: [Git]
-categories: [Tutorial]
+categories: [Version Control System]
 ---

 In this post are listes the very few basic git commands with a brief description.